-How does the District determine when another seat transitions to a resident-elected seat?
+How was the District determine when another seat transitions to a resident-elected seat?

-The WVID is statutorily required to prepare population estimates to determine the timely transition of seats on the Board of Supervisors from a one-acre, one-vote landowner election to a general election of qualified voters.
+The WVID was statutorily required to prepare population estimates to determine the timely transition of seats on the Board of Supervisors from a one-acre, one-vote landowner election to a general election of qualified voters.
 This report is conducted using criteria outlined in Florida Statutes for defining urban areas.

-Currently, the transition occurs when urban areas reach certain population thresholds.
+Under these rules, the transition occurred when urban areas reach certain population thresholds.
 If an urban area constitutes 25% or less of the District, one member of the Board of Supervisors is elected by qualified electors, while the remaining members are elected through a one-acre, one-vote landowners election.
-Under current rules, a second resident seat transitions when the urban area constitutes 26% to 50% of the District.
+Under previous rules, a second resident seat transitions when the urban area constitutes 26% to 50% of the District.